 This is a rebroadcast.
 The episode originally ran in November 2018.

 Anthony Sweat is an Associate Professor of Church History and Doctrine at Brigham Young University, and previously taught Seminary and Institute for 13 years.
-With an early interest in art he obtained a BFA from BYU before pursuing religious education, earning an M.Ed in curriculum and instruction and a Ph.D in Religious Theory from Utah State University.
+With an early interest in art he obtained a BFA from the University of Utah before pursuing religious education, earning an M.Ed in curriculum and instruction and a Ph.D in Curriculum and Instruction from Utah State University.
 His sustained interest and skill in art provides him an avenue of expression that he often blends into his teaching of religion, especially by painting previously-undepicted church history scenes.
 Dr. Sweat is the author of several books and a regular speaker at Latter-day Saint events and conferences.
 He and his wife Cindy are the parents of seven children.

 07:20 Discussion of what constitutes official Church doctrine?
 Doctrine of Christ; other doctrines.